MSCantrell/RedRumRunner/prompt_plan.md

    - Add risk/reward mechanics for smuggling
    - Create authority checks for contraband

 Update our port interface to reflect these dynamic prices and conditions.
 The system should create interesting economic opportunities for the player to exploit.
+Use Python's random module with appropriate weighting for event generation.
 ```

-### Phase 5: Fleet Management
+## Phase 5: Fleet Management

-#### Prompt 14: Multiple Ship Management
+### Prompt 14: Multiple Ship Management

 ```
 For our RedRumRunner game, expand the player's capabilities to manage multiple ships: